Spring Break Dehydration in Arizona: Why It Hits Harder

 How much does mobile IV therapy cost during spring break?

-RevivaGo's basic hydration starts at $149 with zero travel fees anywhere in our service area.
-Our hangover IV is $179 and includes anti-nausea medication, B vitamins, and vitamin C. There are no hidden charges and no surprise bills.
+RevivaGo's basic hydration starts at $149 with zero travel fees in our service area.
+Hangover IV is $179 and includes anti-nausea medication, B vitamins, and vitamin C. No hidden charges, no surprise bills.
 For comparison, an urgent care visit for IV fluids runs $150 to $400 before copays, and an ER visit for dehydration can cost $500 to $3,000 or more.
-Browse our full service menu and pricing or read our detailed cost comparison.
+Browse our full service menu and pricing or read our cost comparison.

 Don't lose a day of your trip

 You didn't fly to Arizona to spend the morning staring at a hotel room ceiling.
-Whether you're here for spring training, hiking, a family vacation, or just a long weekend in the sun, spring break dehydration doesn't have to derail your plans.
+Whether you're here for spring training, hiking, a family vacation, or a long weekend in the sun, dehydration does not have to derail your plans.

-Try the free spring break dehydration recovery steps first.
-If they're not enough, or you need to bounce back fast, RevivaGo brings professional IV hydration to your door anywhere in the East Valley.
-Licensed providers, transparent pricing starting at $149, and no travel fees.
+Try the free recovery steps first.
+If they're not enough, or you need to bounce back fast, RevivaGo brings IV hydration to your door anywhere in the East Valley.
+Licensed providers, transparent pricing starting at $149, no travel fees.

 Book your recovery appointment and get back to your vacation.